Sthenurus: Paleoecology

-S. stirlingi had a large, dolichocephalic skull with a more elevated braincase position and an inflamed nasal frontal region in comparison to the contemporaneous skull of S. tindelai.
-S. andersoni skull fossils show a dome-like forehead that is unique to it among other dolichocephalic sthenurines.
-This is attributed to the continuous high vaulting of the frontals above the orbits and the line of the rostrum.

-Teeth

-These structures were tough and strongly enamelled, useful for tough vegetation and with a striation pattern.

-In S. stirlingi, fossil evidence shows that the tooth row curves medially (anteriorly and posteriorly) from a line tangential to the labial side of the molars at the anterior ridge of the masseteric processes.

-The fossils of teeth may also suggest that the sthenurines and macropodines shared a common ancestor.
-They share many synapomorphic character states.
-They each have well-developed lophs on molars and both lack a posthypocristid.

 Human interaction

 From evidence gathered at Cuddie Springs, Native Australians inhabited the same habitat as that of Sthenurus and various other extant and extinct species of animals.
 At this locality, a lack of any specific tools suitable for hunting seems to occur.
 Instead, tools used to cut meat off the bone and blood residue left on the stone tools were found.
 Any material made of wood for hunting, such as the boomerang and spear, has either not survived intact or was not used by the people of the time in this locality.
 While this evidence may suggest that human contact with Sthenurus spp. and the remainder of the Australian megafauna could have caused the extinction of these mammals, some studies show the extinction was probably under way before human contact.
 Sthenurus spp. were herbivores, and when a great climate change began to occur, they did not change their eating habits.
 This probably had a much larger impact on this particular genus regarding extinction.